jolenele/jospace/_posts/2020-04-25-entry-point.md

 So, let's get it started!

-P/S: The Jo Space name is inspired by MySpace and Jo (aka Josephine from Little Women, which is my fav character since I was little.
-That's also short for Jolene - my English name).
+P/S: The Jo Space name is inspired by MySpace and Jo (aka Josephine from Little Women, which is my fav character since I was little).